Stacked vs. Unstacked car insurance

 What is unstacked insurance?

 Unstacked insurance means that your UM and UIM coverage limits for multiple vehicles are not combined.

 Premiums for unstacked insurance may be lower than premiums for stacked coverage.
 That's because stacking coverage increases the overall limit, or the amount that your insurer might have to pay toward a covered claim.
 Remember, the higher the limit, the more costly your coverage may be (and vice versa).

 Disadvantages of unstacked insurance

 If your insurance is unstacked, you may be at higher risk of paying out of pocket for accident-related expenses.

 Say you're injured when an uninsured driver hits your car.
 You have unstacked UM coverage with a limit of $25,000.
 If your medical bills exceed $25,000, you may have to pay the rest out of your own pocket.
 If you had stacked UM coverage, however, you may be able to draw from the UM coverage you had on other vehicles to help pay for the rest of your medical expenses.

-Even if your insurance is not stacked, you may still have the option of increasing your UM/UIM coverage limits separately on each of your vehicles to help increase your protection.
+Even if your insurance is not stacked, you have the option of increasing your UM/UIM limit up to the amount your state allows to help increase your protection.